 \sparh{Code Reward.}~To mitigate the occasional failure due to randomness rather than underlying robustness issues, we execute MASs for $n$ times for each question.
 We collect the generated code and calculate the rate of completions passing all test cases provided in the dataset.
 Based on the insight that an increasing number of failure trials on the mutated questions indicate degraded MAS performance~\cite{wang2023codet5+,chen2021evaluating}, we calculate the code reward by measuring the difference between the pass rates of code generated from original versus mutated questions:

-where $n$ represents the number of attempts, $c_i$ and $\hat{c}_i$ indicates whether the $i$-th generation passes the test (1 for pass, 0 for fail).
+where $n$ represents the number of attempts, $c_i$ and $\hat{c}_i$ indicate whether the $i$-th generation passes the test (1 for pass, 0 for fail).
 Positive rewards indicate that the mutated question reduces MAS performance, making it valuable for identifying robustness issues in subsequent fuzzing processes.

 \sparh{Plan Reward.}~Apart from the generated code, we also compare the semantic of plans generated by the planning agent for the original and mutated questions.
-Significant changes in the generated plans often indicate potential robustness issues in the planning phase, which frequently make substantial influence over the coding agent's ability and the final code quality.
-We apply Sentence-BERT~\cite{reimers2019sentence} to obtain the embedding and calculate semantic similarity between corresponding plans.
+Significant changes in the generated plans often indicate potential robustness issues in the planning phase, which substantially influence the coding agent's ability and the final code quality.
+We apply Sentence-Transformers~\cite{reimers2019sentence} to obtain the embedding and calculate semantic similarity between corresponding plans.
 The plan reward is computed by subtracting the normalized similarity from 1:

 where $p_i$ and $\hat{p}_i$ represent the vector embeddings of plans generated from the seed question and the mutated question, respectively, for the $i$-th generation.